Graphical linux desktop access using NX

 - Although in theory sessions and desktop windows should persist when you close down the NoMachine client and when you re-open it to the same connection, you should not rely on this feature.

-- After the first connection, subsequent connections to the desktop sometimes have some symbols keys e.g.
+- After the first connection (particularly for Mac users, subsequent connections to the same connection profile sometimes have some symbols keys e.g.

 - Please use "Private key" as the authentication method, not "Authentication agent", as the former has been found to work more consistently and reliably, particularly for onward connections to other machines.

 - Make sure you have installed and are using the most recent version of the NoMachine Enterprise Client.

 - If you created your SSH private key using the "PuTTYgen" application, and are getting "Authentication failed" for a key pair that you know works OK for simple terminal connections, it could be that you need to convert the private key to "OpenSSH format" for use here.
 By doing this you would be creating an alternately-formatted version of the same private key, so the public key stays the same (and you don't need to re-upload that to JASMIN).

 - Open PuTTYgen and "Load an existing private key file" (click "Load")

 - Ignore the notice about saving it in PuTTY's own format (this is not useful here) (click "OK")

 - In the PuTTYgen menu, select "Conversions", then "Export OpenSSH key"

 - Save the newly-formatted private key file locally.
 The passphrase needed to unlock it should not have changed.